RestKit/RestKit/Docs/MobileTuts Advanced RestKit/Advanced_RestKit_Tutorial.md

 1. View the Build Settings for your target and find the GCC - Preprocessing section.
 1. In the section named "Preprocessor Macros", add new preprocessor macro: `RESTKIT_GENERATE_SEED_DB`.
 This value will be defined when we build and run the seeder target.
 1. Add your JSON dump files to the "Generate Seed Database" target and ensure they are copied into the application bundle.
-1. Update your application delegate to check for `RESTKIT_GENERATE_SEED_DB` and instantiate an instance of `RKObjectSeeder`
+1. Update your application delegate to check for `RESTKIT_GENERATE_SEED_DB` and instantiate an instance of `RKObjectSeeder`.
+1. Initialize an instance of `RKObjectSeeder` with your fully configured instance of `RKObjectManager`
 1. Invoke the appropriate methods on the `RKObjectSeeder` instance for each of your JSON dump files.
 1. When finished, invoke the `finalizeSeedingAndExit` method on the `RKObjectSeeder` instance.